welbornprod/timeitcompare/README.md

 Examples of reading stdin/files:
 ```
 timeitcomp < snippet.py              # snippet.py is read and used.
+timeitcomp -s setup.py < snippet.py  # setup code is read from setup.py, snippet.py is timed.
 timeitcomp snippet.py snippet2.py    # both files used as separate snippets.
 echo "x=1" | timeitcomp              # stdin is used as a snippet.
 timeitcomp                           # stdin will be read and used (at least one line)
 ```

 Example of mixing files, snippets, and stdin.